huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_attach.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the cce node attach resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the CCE node attach resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new cce node attach resource.
+Changing this creates a new CCE node attach resource.

 * `cluster_id` - (Required, String, ForceNew) Specifies the ID of the cluster.
 Changing this parameter will create a new resource.

 * `name` - (Optional, String) Specifies the Node Name.

-* `server_id` - (Required, String, ForceNew) Specifies the ecs server id.
+* `server_id` - (Required, String, ForceNew) Specifies the ecs server ID.
 Changing this parameter will create a new resource.

 * `os` - (Required, String) Specifies the operating System of the node.
 Changing this parameter will reset the node.